 Move Loot officially closed down in July 2016.
 One of the key issues pointed out was its poor plan of action.
 They selected to work a substantial furniture stockroom without precisely thinking about the expenses of running it and the assessed benefits.
 Thus, costs continued soaring while benefits stayed low.
 The startup also tried to expand and grow to New York and Los Angeles in the expectation of accepting some guaranteed financing.
 This lopsided cost – income condition prompted mass lay off of its employees.

-Move Loot tried to move quickly it and attempted to aggressively scale up to its vision may be a little too fast.
+Move Loot tried to move quickly and attempted to aggressively scale up to its vision a little too fast.
 Move Loot would bounce starting with one model idea and then dive onto the next one before basically evaluating if the past model even worked.
 After some rumors of an incoming partnership and acquisitions that never materialized, poor customers review and massive internal layoffs, Move Loot had to officially bring its operations to a stop.